ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 ## Authentication

 Access to the JNBG service endpoints is SSL secured and requires `BASIC` authentication.
-Use the `user` and `password` included in the cluster's JSON service endpoint to add the `BASIC` authentication header in your HTTP and Websocket connection calls to the JNBG service.
+See [Retrieving cluster credentials](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-cluster-credentials) for the `user` and `password` values to add to the `BASIC` authentication header in your HTTP and Websocket connection calls to the JNBG service.

 ## Example configuration: notebook server with `nb2kg` extension